sholiday/Unofficial-Waterloo-USA-Intern-Guide/index.markdown

 </pre>
 * The price for a rent in those neighbourhoods is between 500$ and a 1000$/month, for a shared apartment with your own room.
 Normally the rooms are not furnished, so always ask details.
 * Also, in every case, you will have to pay two rents the first month, one for your rent and one for the deposit.
-* Demographic data is available on [NYTimes](http://projects.nytimes.com/census/2010/explorer).
+* Demographic data is available on [NY Times](http://projects.nytimes.com/census/2010/explorer).

 #### Activities
 * Many events throughout the year.
-Check reddit, yelp, timeout, etc...
+Check Reddit, Yelp, Timeout, etc...
-* Lakefront trail is beautiful.
+* Lakefront Trail is beautiful.
 * Lots of parks near the lake that you can explore.
 * Wicker Park is hipster central.
 Boystown is gay people zone, also very hipster.
 * Bunch of theatres.